Mckphat/TechTalentTwitter/README.md

 I commented it out in the HTML pages.
 * Was also not able to figure out how to make the main fee only follow for follow accounts I'm sure it's something similar to ${user/follow/}
+* was not able to make a profile picture for the acccount

 ## Overall the imitation twitter looks pretty stable and well built